Assessment Arrangements Toolkit

 What is the assessment arrangements toolkit and how can it help me?

-Please note: using these resources is not mandatory.
-We provide for information only.
-They encourage you to reflect on your own practice and review your centre’s policy and procedures.
-It will also allow you to make confident judgements by ensuring that you are gathering the most appropriate evidence to support learners across their subjects.
+Using these resources is not mandatory.
+We provide them for information only.
+They encourage you to reflect on your own practice and review your school’s procedures.

 The stages of assessment arrangements